stanford-rc/globus.stanford.edu/cloud.md

 Globus does not support Requester-Pays buckets, but this feature has been requested.
 An announcement will be posted when this feature is available.

+Globus also does not support custom metadata/tags, ACLs, and additional checksum algorithms.
+Only the latest version of objects will be accessed.
+Uploaded objects will be placed into the S3 Standard storage class.

 # Stanford Box